I get it, aperture is confusing.

 What is Aperture in Photography?

-Oftentimes, you will hear photographers use slang such as “shooting wide open,” which would mean photographing at a low f-stop number, which “widens” the aperture.
+You will hear photographers use slang such as “shooting wide open,” which means they’re photographing at a low f-stop number, which “widens” the aperture.

 In order to understand aperture, you must also understand what an f-stop is.